red-green-coding/red-green-coding.github.io/_drafts/springboot-cpu.md

 }
 {% endapex %}

-The results are similar in the WebFlux stack, but the difference between direct execution and offloaded computation is less pronounced than in the Tomcat stack.
-Offloading CPU-heavy computation still improves performance, but the gains from offloading are not as significant.
+However, the impact is more noticeable when we look at latency.
+The latency values for direct executions are worse than those observed in the Tomcat stack.
+We interpret this as the combined cost of frequent context switches and the added latency from performing work on the event loop of the reactive stack.
+A key takeaway/reminder here: Avoid performing I/O or long calculations on the event loop.

+# Improvements

+Finally, we explore two approaches to further improve performance.
+One involves using cooperative concurrency for CPU-bound logic, while the other focuses on limiting concurrency without the need for a thread pool.

-# Be more cooperative!
+## Be cooperative!

 When multiple CPU-intensive calculations run concurrently on different coroutines within `Schedulers.Default`, latencies can increase as each calculation holds the CPU for an extended period.